 Aaron L. Griffith

-I am an assistant professor of modern American history at Whitworth University.
+I am an assistant professor of American church history at Duke Divinity School.
 I write and speak about American religion, politics, and criminal justice for academic and popular audiences.My book God's Law and Order: The Politics of Punishment in Evangelical America was published in 2020 with Harvard University Press.
 It won the 2022 Best Book Award for History & Biography from Christianity Today.
 My writing has also appeared in publications such as TIME, The Washington Post, Christianity Today, Religion News Service, Religions, and Fides et Historia.If you are interested in connecting, you can contact me here.

 © Aaron Griffith